dlk3/ecoflow-hacks/README.md

   * **ecoflow.py** EcoFlow API module adapted from the [vwt12eh8/hassio-ecoflow GitHub project](https://github.com/vwt12eh8/hassio-ecoflow)
   * **smartthings.py** SmartThings API module
   * **ecoflow-logger.timer** Systemd timer that triggers ecoflow-logger.service once a minute
-  * **ecoflow-logger.service** Systemd service file that executes the ecoclow-logger script
+  * **ecoflow-logger.service** Systemd service file that executes the ecoflow-logger script

 The ecoflow.py API module uses the reactivex module which is not available in the Fedora repositories I use.
 I use the following commands to create a virtual Python environment in which to run this script:
 <pre>cd /opt/ecoflow